salohcin98/JDBC-school-register/README.md

 ## Introduction

-The purpose of this project is to allow for users to create, modify, and delete students information, create and delete courses, and also add grades for a school registrar system.
+This project aims to allow users to create, modify, and delete students information, create and delete courses, and add grades for a school registrar system.

 ## Features